usds/apis.gov/README.md

 `brew install opam` (The OCaml Package manager & ecosystem)

+(Note the install is for your current version of macOS)

 Then once that is finished (be sure to follow the homebrew instructions for OPAM after installing):
+Create default folder ~/.opam
+`opam init`

 `opam install dune`